Koonkie/MetaPathways_Python_Koonkie.3.0/README.md

 Currently this will test:
 * creation of a read count file
-* creation of teh biom format
+* creation of the biom format

 ## Citation